victorhqc/touchbar-electron-renderer/README.md

 # touchbar-electron-renderer
-A React renderer for building declarative touchbar interfaces for Mac OSX using Electron.
+A React renderer for building declarative touchbar interfaces for Electron in Mac OSX.